Resources for Hairdressers Struggling with their Mental Health

 Resources for more immediate mental health issues

 As important as the above step is, this may not always be the final solution- the person you try to reach out to could be unavailable, or you may feel uncomfortable sharing this information, or perhaps you may need further help following this.
-If so, considering getting in contact with the below:
+If so, consider getting in contact with the below:

 Samaritans – offering confidential support for people experiencing feelings of distress or despair.
 You can contact Samaritans by clicking the link or calling 116 123 (free 24-hour helpline).

 Calm – CALM (or Campaign Against Living Miserably) is a charity that provides a mental health helpline and webchat.
 You can contact Calm by clicking the link or calling 0800 58 58 58 (daily, 5pm to midnight).
+Alternatively, you can download their free app for access to meditation, breathing exercises and sleep-aid stories.

-No Panic – A voluntary charity offering support for sufferers of panic attacks and obsessive compulsive disorder (OCD) that offers courses to help overcome your phobia or OCD.
+No Panic – A voluntary charity offering support for sufferers of panic attacks and obsessive-compulsive disorder (OCD) that offers courses to help overcome your phobia or OCD.
 You can contact No Panic by clicking the link or calling 0300 772 9844 (daily, 10am to 10pm).
 Calls cost 5p per minute plus your phone provider’s Access Charge.

 Resources for coping long-term with mental health issues